brockar1999/Outbreak-Squad/README.md

 ( All members provided and contributed to the end result in one way or another, everyone got along and decisions for the game went smoothly )

   * Allie Brock
-    * Contributions --> Lead Programmer, Game Debugger/Tester, Game Design
+    * Contributions --> Lead Programmer, Game Debugger/Tester, Game Design, README.md
   * Nick Manes
     * Contributions --> Art Design, Game Design
   * Grayson Gootee